N00240181/CA1/README.md

 For the fourth week I created the edit, update and delete functions.
 The edit function was quite easy to make as it's like the create function just slightly different.
 The update and delete functions were even easier.
 During this week I accidently refreshed the migrations and lost loads of my albums which I uploaded to the database but didn't put in the seeder.
 This hurt my motivation but it didn't affect my code and I got it back to normal shortly after.

 For the fifth week I started commenting my code which looking back I should have done that as I was writing.
 My goal for the week was to create some sort of search or additional feature which can filter the albums and eventually the artists and their songs.
 A thought crossed my mind about making the site immune to SQL injection but apparently Laravel has some protections against it.
+I've tried creating a search bar using this video <a href="https://www.youtube.com/watch?v=R58XZ8pAXoE" target="_blank">here</a>.
+Finally I got it working, I had to get rid of a srarch request in the web.php file and I had to change my search in the index from post to get and now it works!

 </p>